AbhayPancholi/Text_Gen/README.md

-Great!
-Based on the code provided, here's a potential README for your GitHub repository:

----

 # Jungle Book Text Generator using LSTM

 This repository contains a text generation model built using LSTM (Long Short-Term Memory) neural networks.
 The model has been trained on the text from the literary work "The Jungle Book" by Rudyard Kipling.